-- a.
+a.
 The software did not have accurate cash balances.
 The cash spreadsheets were balanced, but entries were not properly recorded into the software to ensure that the cash balances were properly adjusted.
-This also affects the proper reporting of revenues and expenditures/expenses. - b.
-New leases should be assessed to determine if they should be capitalized.
-Adjustments were recorded for material leases entered into during the year.
+This also affects the proper reporting of revenues and expenditures/expenses.